Antiracist Afrodiasporic Dance Educator Choreographer + Lecturer + Coach

-Jillian received her B.A. in Sociology & Psychology with Honors from Wesleyan University in 2015 and her M.S. in Early Childhood and Special Education in 2016 from Touro College.
-She holds NYS certificates in Early Childhood General Education (1-6), Special Education (1-6) and Dance (K-12).
+Jillian received her B.A. in Sociology & Psychology with Honors from Wesleyan University in 2015 and her M.S. in Childhood General and Special Education in 2016 from Touro College.
+She currently holds NYS certificates in Childhood General Education (1-6) and Dance (K-12).
+Her mantra remains that the best teachers are even better students, and strives to know more and grow more each day.

 3 Lafayette Ave, Brooklyn, NY 11217